Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-As of November 2022, the overall Porsche 911 family has a poor reliability rating of 34%, according to warranty data provided exclusively to The Car Expert by our partner MotorEasy.
-This applies to both the current 911 range and previous generations, although it’s based on a relatively small number of data points.
+As of January 2025, the overall Porsche 911 family has a poor reliability rating of 23%, according to workshop and warranty data provided exclusively to The Car Expert by our partner MotorEasy.
+This applies to both the current 911 range and previous generations.

-Also worth noting is the very high average repair cost for 911 repairs, at more than £2,000.
-In every category, the average repair bills are significantly higher than normal, but most notably for engine repairs, where the average warranty claim for repairs to the famed Porsche flat-six engine was more than £8,000.
+Also worth noting is the very high average repair cost for 911 repairs, at nearly £2,000.
+In most categories, the average repair bills are significantly higher than normal, but the most notable is engine repairs, which is the most common problem area and also the most expensive.
+The average repair bill for faults with the famed Porsche flat-six engine was about £3,300.

-If you own or are considering a used Porsche 911, make sure that any used car warranty covers all these critical areas.
+If you own a Porsche 911 or are interested in buying a used 911, make sure that any used car warranty covers all these critical areas.

 Monthly cost of ownership data provided exclusively for The Car Expert by Clear Vehicle Data